Hello! Hi. 👋

 Because of this, I give back a lot

-I’m humbled to say I’m an Apple Mentor, and also through Apple am a mentor through AIGA, the Marcus Graham Project, CollegeTrack and ADCOLOR
+I’m humbled to say I’m an Apple Mentor and also through Apple am a mentor through AIGA, the Marcus Graham Project, CollegeTrack and ADCOLOR.
+This year I’ve been lucky to mentor a team of smart high school kids through the Apple Design Academy.

 Addtionally, I volunteer my services for mentoring, career and life coaching to younger creatives or those looking to break into tech.